gdtyra/gdtyra.github.io/llm_chats.md

 Taoism and confucianism emerged around 500-200 BCE in response to the social chaos of the Warring States period.
 Taoism sought to escape from rigid structures while Confucianism sought order within them.
 Buddhism entered China around the 1st century CE and blended with both.
 Yin-yang is more of a cosmological principle that all three use to explain aspects of their philosophies.

-### Q: Why do I associate jazz with "city life" in the 1990s?
+### Q: Why do I associate "city life" in the 1990s with jazz music?

 Jazz had a cultural presence in the 1990s despite not being mainstream.
 It was used in media as a kind of shorthand for "sophistication and urban cool".
 You would see it in Hey Arnold, Cowboy Bebop, and Seinfeld to some extent.
-It was used in coffe culture advertising.
+It was used in coffee culture advertising.
 Games like SimCity 3000 had jazz-heavy soundtracks, reinforcing the connection between jazz and the cityscape.

 ### Q: I remember WolframAlpha handling natural language questions long before modern NLP; how did it do this?